dmkovtun/wilroserealty_pdf_parsing/README.md

 In section 'List Creditors Who Have Secured Claims' Get "Creditor's Name" from rows '2.{X}'
 Also get "Creditor's mailing address"

-(not decided yet): Save to 'Creditors Info' column.
-Maybe will need two columns
+Save to 'Creditors Info' column.